 This page documents the steps required to take when supplying Gene Ontology annotations to the GO Consortium (GOC).
-For general information on conducting GO annotations, please see the GO annotation guide.
+For general information on how to conduct GO annotations, please see the GO Annotation Policies Guide.

 1. Contact the Gene Ontology Consortium